kredati/cin301y22/covid-19_revisions.md

 That said, please do read this whole document as carefully as you can.
 Or: [skip to the detailed changes affecting marks](#proposed-changes).

+Edited to add: 51 students (more than a majority of the enroled 96) have voted, every one in favour of the proposed changes.
+The ayes have it. **The proposed changes to CIN301 have been approved, and are now in effect.** Thank you to everybody who has voted, and quickly.
+I will leave the vote open through March 24, and will continue to collect and consult the feedback in the second, open-ended question.

 ### Preamble
 The principles behind this revision are simple: we are aiming to meet the [course objectives](https://github.com/kredati/cin301y19/blob/master/syllabus.md#course-description) while providing as much flexibility in coursework as we can.
 People are in a variety of different situations, both academically and personally.
 Your TAs and I have devised a revision to the coursework and marking scheme that continues academic integrity while also providing for flexibility.